Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Stakeholder discussions

 \subsubsection{\textbf{Usage scenarios---How do people envision using an atlas in the long run?}}

-For our participants, the onboarding sessions were their first time exploring the UK Co-Benefits Atlas in-depth, however, these guided explorations cannot provide insight how the Atlas will be used in the long run.
-Nevertheless, participants highlighted the Atlas as a novel and potentially valuable source of information and expressed enthusiasm for sharing the Co-Benefits Atlas with peers within their professional and community networks, \itquote{I'd love to show our librarians and they can demonstrate this to their library communities} (P19).
-Participants working with local communities acknowledged the general value of publicly accessible research resources:\itquote{We wouldn't be able to do this---we don't have the capacity or the required skills with it being at a national level and linked to the institution, which gives it credibility that we could use in funding applications or in conversations with the council.}~(P16).
-Participants mentioned four potential usage scenarios involving the Co-Benefit Atlas, ranging from lightweight engagements, such as learning, to stronger impacts through decision making.
+For our participants, the onboarding sessions were their first in-depth exploration in the UK Co-Benefits Atlas, however, these guided explorations remain limited to show long-term atlas usage.
+Nevertheless, participants highlighted the Atlas as a novel and potentially valuable source of information and expressed enthusiasm for sharing the Atlas with peers in their professional and community networks, \itquote{I'd love to show our librarians and they can demonstrate this to their library communities} (P19).
+Participants working with local communities acknowledged the value of publicly accessible research resources:\itquote{We wouldn't be able to do this---we don't have the capacity or the required skills with it being at a national level and linked to the institution, which gives it credibility that we could use in funding applications or in conversations with the council}~(P16).
+Participants mentioned four potential usage scenarios, ranging from lightweight engagements, such as learning, to stronger impacts through decision-making.

 \textbf{Scenario 1: Learning about co-benefits and co-benefits data}---As co-benefits still remain an emerging concept, learning about the scope of the Atlas and its core data dimensions represents an early-stage use, where the Atlas would function not primarily for accessing data but for learning.
 Six participants signed up for training sessions out of curiosity rather than with a concrete application in mind, for example: \itquote{I was keen to understand in a bit more detail exactly how it’s built and how it works, for future reference} (P7).